-You can vote early by using an absentee ballot, instead of voting in person at the polling place on Election Day.
-You can vote absentee by mail, in person, or by having a person you know pick up and deliver your ballot for you.
+You can vote early by using an absentee ballot, instead of voting in-person at your polling place on Election Day.
+You can vote absentee by mail, in-person, or by having a person you know pick up and deliver your ballot for you (this option is only available seven days before the election).
 Any voter may vote absentee.

 You may apply for an absentee ballot online at the Minnesota Secretary of State website, or download and print the Absentee Ballot Application (PDF) or pick one up at the City of Hopkins City Clerk’s Office in City Hall.